eupston/gRPC-Audio-Gain-Service/README.md

 # gRPC-Audio-Gain-Service
-A GRPC Bi-direcitonal streaming service that adjusts and returns the gain of an incoming audio signal.
+A GRPC bi-directional streaming service that adjusts and returns the gain of an incoming audio signal.

+## Dependencies
+- Node js
+- Golang